The Health & Safety Co-ordinator is Mrs Nicola McGinley, Business Manager.

 The School has a Complaints Policy which is shown below, if you wish to enquire about the number of formal complaints the School have received in the past 12 months you should contact the School Office who will be able to provide this information.

 Under the Data Protection Act, St Clare’s School processes “personal data” including “sensitive personal data” (such as medical information), for the purposes of safeguarding and promoting the welfare of pupils, parents and staff and where necessary, for the legitimate interests of the School.
 The school seeks to ensure that all relevant legal obligations of the school, parents and pupils are complied with and that all processing of data is done lawfully and fairly in accordance with the Data Protection Act 1988 and the General Data Protection Regulations 2016.

-If you wish for a staff member to administer prescribed medication to your son/daughter, please complete the Medication Administration Permission form which is downloadable from this page and return it to school as soon as possible.
+If you wish for a staff member to administer prescribed medication to your son/daughter, please complete the downloadable Medication Administration Permission form and return it to school as soon as possible.

 All current school policies are available to download below, and are also available on request from the School Office.